wolfgangasdf/iqp-book/ad-wkb.md

 `[slide]`

 Now we return to our problem in {numref}`wkb-potential`.
+We assume that the potential is slowly varying only for $0\leq x \leq a$, and we treat the hard steps at $x=0$ and $x=a$ by discussing the 3 cases separately.
 To the left of the barrier ($x<0$) everything is fine and we can write the wavefunction as a right and left propagating wave:

 $$\psi(x)=A e^{i k x}+B e^{-i k x}$$(ad-wkb-5)